God is Love

 "But of the tree of the knowledge of good and evil, thou shalt not eat of it" (Gen 1:17)

 This tree was a test of their faithfulness to God.
 He had provided for all of their needs but He was not going to force them to love Him.
 God allowed the opportunity to choose not to love Him.
-Now God is allows man to have His free will but He is not into playing tricks.
+Now God is allowing man to have His free will but He is not into playing tricks.
 There had to be something about that tree that made it clear that it was the one tree they were not to eat of.
 Something perhaps about its appearance or its position in the garden would have identified it as the tree to be cautious of.
 Somehow they would have had something to remind them that this was the tree.
 We can now add another category of man's spiritual needs.

 We will call it "don't touch" in reference to the tree.
 Of course, they also had the weekly Sabbath to remind them that God was their Creator.
-We call it a reminder but it is interesting that in fact they never saw God create anything.
+We call it a reminder but it is interesting that, in fact, they never saw God create anything.
 Even when God took a rib from Adam's side it was done under anesthesia.
 I am saying that there had to be a reminder of which tree was the problem but there is a sense in which the tree itself was a reminder.
 It was to remind them that they had a choice, that they were to love God of their own free will.

 There were other reminders dating from creation week: